reshamas/git-intro-workshop/workflows/w_1_create_update_myrepo.md

 git branch
 * master
 ```

+### Why use branches?
-**Branching** means you diverge from the main line of development and continue to do work without changing the main line, like "scratch paper" but for online coding.
+- **Branching** means you diverge from the main line of development and continue to do work without changing the main line, like "scratch paper" but for online coding.
+- Can work on different parts in the codebase, or "features" or "web page updates"
-More details can be found here:  [branches](../git_6_branches.md)
+- More details can be found here:  [branches](../git_6_branches.md)

 ## Step 10:  create a working branch
 <kbd> git branch <branch_name> </kbd>